diegomezg/devops-trainee-program/18 - DevOps security using Vault/03-vault-operation.md

-# Vault
+# DevOps security using Vault
 ## Vault Operation

 ### Objective
 Understand the basic process and commands behind the operator command and be able to identify the status and initialization of a vault instance.

 ### Instructions
-Create a dummy repo or md file explaining and showing the follow:
+Create a dummy repo or MD file explaining and showing the follow:
 1. Bring up a vault development server.
 1. Init vault with CLI and Rest API commands.
 1. Seal vault CLI and RestAPI.
 1. Unseal vault CLI and RestAPI.
-1. Solve the instruqt excersice for [Vault CLI, Vault API and Production Server](https://play.instruqt.com/hashicorp/tracks/vault-basics)
+1. Solve the instruqt task for [Vault CLI, Vault API and Production Server](https://play.instruqt.com/hashicorp/tracks/vault-basics)

 ### Expected deliverables